 As part of related risk management activities, missions may conduct risk assessment visits and patrols, identify and assess risks and their sources, undertake mitigating actions and conduct follow-up visits to ensure that identified risks are adequately addressed and mitigated.
 Missions are guided by a risk management framework, which was launched in 2014 and facilitates regular reporting, monitoring and follow-up activities.

-To support Missions in identifying risks and mitigating measures, the Conduct and Discipline Unit developed a sexual exploitation and abuse risk management toolkit.
+To support Missions in identifying risks and mitigating measures, the former Conduct and Discipline Unit, now Conduct and Disciplne Service, developed a sexual exploitation and abuse risk management toolkit.
 The toolkit is designed to be adaptable to the specific prevailing conditions in different types of peace operations.